vegaprotocol/documentation/docs/tutorials/committing-liquidity.md

 Ensure your orders to provide liquidity will earn from liquidity fees by meeting those requirements.
 Check these parameters for the market you're targeting:
 - `market.liquidity.priceRange`: Range that the liquidity orders need to be priced within
-- `market.liquidity.commitmentMinTimeFraction`: How much time per epoch (as a percentage) that the liquidity needs to be supplied for to meet the SLA
+- `market.liquidity.commitmentMinTimeFraction`: How much time per epoch (as a percentage) that the liquidity needs to be supplied for it to meet the SLA

 :::info Read more
 [Building a bot tutorial](./building-a-bot/adding-a-liquidity-commitment.md): Basics on how to incorporate liquidity orders into an automated trading setup.